 MOD RCC/14A1/101#11226

-58 9.1 a) Pursuant to Article 31 of the International Telecommunication Convention (Nairobi, 1982), special arrangements may be entered into on telecommunication matters which do not concern Members in general.
-Subject to national laws, Members may allow administrations* or other organizations or persons to enter into such special mutual arrangements with Members, administrations* or other organizations or persons that are so allowed in another country for the establishment, operation, and use of special telecommunication networks, systems and services, in order to meet specialized international telecommunication needs within and/or between the territories of the Members concerned, and including, as necessary, those financial, technical, or operating conditions to be observed.
+58 9.1 a) Administrations/operating agencies may enter into special arrangements with other administrations/operating agencies that are so allowed in another country for the establishment, operation, and use of special international telecommunication networks, systems and services, in order to meet specialized international telecommunication needs within and/or between the territories of the Member States concerned, and including, as necessary, any financial, technical, or operating conditions, and any requirements for strengthening confidence and ensuring security.

 Reasons: It is proposed to supplement the text with a provision to the effect that special arrangements may also include requirements for strengthening confidence and ensuring security.